Universal sectors in superconformal defects: Universal sectors in BPS line defects

 where $\cT$ can be seen either as $\cT=\text{ABJM}$ or $\cT=\text{SCSm}$.

-In this case, we have preformed the identification for the displacement operator, but a symilar analysis applies also for all the other four-point function of defect operators in \eqref{eq: D in ABJM and N=4 SCSM} that have the same conformal dimension.
+In this case, we have preformed the identification for the displacement operator, but a similar analysis applies also for all the other four-point functions of defect operators in \eqref{eq: D in ABJM and N=4 SCSM} that have the same conformal dimension.